skirtyman/2BNOR-2B/README.md

 - [ ] Clicking side menu adds component to the canvas
 - [x] dragging the component follows the grid lines.
 - [ ] Wires will draw intersections if one is drawn over the other.
-- [ ] Drawn wires will follow the grid lines.
 ### Other features
 - [ ] carrying out traversal on drawn diagram to produce a boolean expression
 - [ ] Generating truth tables from drawn diagrams (find the expression and then produce table)